Baneshwor, Kathmandu

 Baneshwor (बानेश्वर) is the largest residential area of Kathmandu, Nepal.
-The area is composed of New-Baneshwor, Mid-Baneshwor, and Old-Baneshwor, Baneshwor Height, Minbhawan, Shankhamul, Bhimsengola and Thapa Gaun..
+The area is composed of New-Baneshwor, Mid-Baneshwor, and Old-Baneshwor, Baneshwor Height, Minbhawan, Shankhamul, Bhimsengola and Thapa Gaun.
 Major landmarks of Baneshwor include the current meeting place of the Federal Parliament of Nepal, the International Convention Centre.
-Maitighar Mandala is located at the southern border of the neighborhood. the people in this area are employed in the private business or are in the corporate sectors.
+Maitighar Mandala is located at the southern border of the neighborhood.
+Baneshwor is the central hub of many businesses and opportunities in Kathmandu.
+It is regarded as the land of opportunities by Nepali people.
+The people in this area are often employed in private business or are in the corporate sector.

 Baneshwor is a local financial and educational hub hosting several national banks and institutions.
-The following organisations have their headquarters in Baneshwor:
+The following organizations have their headquarters in Baneshwor: